 carer

-You could get £67.60 a week in Carer’s Allowance if you care for someone at least 35 hours a week.
+If you’re in the UK you could get £76.75 a week in Carer’s Allowance (March 2024) if you care for someone at least 35 hours a week.
 That makes it a pretty full-time job, although some people do fit part-time working into their day as well.
 There are rules.
-You can’t share a Carer’s Allowance with someone else.
-Only one person can […]
+You can’t share a Carer’s Allowance […]

 Read moreWhat help is available for unpaid carers?